 MDC's nursing program builds personal and professional skills needed to provide outstanding patient care.
 Our community health activities, clinical partnerships, and state-of-the-art Center for Learning, Innovation and Simulation ensures that our graduates are ready for real world professional nursing practice in a variety of healthcare environments.

-Upon completion of any of the Associate in Science degree in nursing program options, graduates are eligible to apply for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-The Florida Board of Nursing is the state agency authorized to determine if the applicant qualifies to take the NCLEX-RN for licensure as a registered nurse.
+Upon completion of any of the Associate in Science Degree in Nursing program options, graduates are eligible to apply for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+The Florida Board of Nursing is the state agency authorized to determine eligibility to take the NCLEX-RN for licensure as a registered nurse.
 For licensure requirements, refer to sections 464.008 and 464.009, Florida Statutes (F.S.), Rules 64B9-3.002 and 3.008, Florida Administrative Code (F.A.C.).